RedPaladin/sey-meter-data-web-scraping/README.md

 * Collect the meter data of electric and water from the client portal using [Selenium](https://www.selenium.dev/) and Chromium
 * Transform the data into .csv files in order to be imported in Home Assistant using the integration: https://github.com/klausj1/homeassistant-statistics
 * Data collection is done daily at 6 am (can be changed by editing crontab.conf) while the container is runing.
 The data are available only the day after, not in live.
 An unique filename is generated using the timestamp of the data.
+> [!IMPORTANT]
+> The script can be executed only once a day, no more.
+Because a file containing the total of electricity and water needs to be updated each time the script is executed.
+A double execution could corrupt the data.

 ## Get the docker image
 `docker pull redpaladin751/sey-meter-data-web-scraping:latest`